 spaCy: Listening Components

-3.0 videos, but I have yet to find a super detailed breakdown of what's going on—the closest being this blog.
+I've been working with spacy more and more over the years, and I thought it'd be a good idea to write about pieces of the configuration system.
+There are mentions of it throughout the docs and in some of the spacy 3.0 videos, but I have yet to find a super detailed breakdown of what's going on—the closest being this blog.
 This post will hopefully shed some light on the components that share or listen to previous components in the pipeline.

-Let's start with a brief demo of spacy
+Let's start with a brief demo of spacy.

 Install

-model if you want to follow along:$ pip install spacy $ python -m spacy download en_core_web_sm
+spacyand theen_core_web_smmodel if you want to follow along:$ pip install spacy $ python -m spacy download en_core_web_sm

 import spacy